learn-co-students/ruby-project-alt-guidelines-nyc01-seng-ft-062220/README.md

 Review.create(user_id: User.all.sample.id, restaurant_id: Restaurant.all.sample.id, content: Faker::Hacker.say_something_smart)
 ```

-This is great for randomly data and randomly associating it once, but that's still very limiting and manual.
+This is great for randomly creating data and randomly associating it once, but that's still very limiting and manual.
 Now think about how you might automate creating _lots_ of objects using `faker` in your seed file _and_ set up the relationships between them. 🤔

 **Your goal** is to make sure you have enough data to play around with once you get your command line interface up and running.
 Five to ten instances of each model, as well as the corresponding relationships should be enough.
 You can always add more later.